mattcaron/misc_notes/install.xubuntu.22.04.md

 may not be completely accurate for a clean install, as that has not been vetted.

-## UEFI TODO

-All systems are based off ancient disk images / installs and old install processes.
-Might be time to actually turn on UEFI and use that.
-On the one hand, I could do:

-    resize2fs
-    lvresize
-    pvresize
-    cryptsetup resize
-    then resize the partition in parted
-    convert from MBT to GPT
-    install all the other stuff to make it go switch to UEFI boot
-    continue on

-But that seems a lot of work for marginal benefit (main benefit on laptop is being able to flash firmware from inside Linux.
-Desktop has a similar benefit, albeit that one would also possibly benefit from being able to turn on Resizeable BAR, which conflicts with the CSM).
-The downside is that this does make it easier for people who might compromise the system to flash the firmware making it almost impossible to remove.

-In the end, the next time I need to do a full reinstall, just back up the necessary filesystems, turn on UEFI boot mode, repartition and reinstall.

-(This section is a reminder to do that)

 ## Base Install

 Boot the minimal CD and perform a standard-spec install.
 Partitioning